AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Rock Determination.md

 Metamorphose is in fact the stadium between diagenesis and the melting of the rocks

 >[!Important]
 >When a rock melts completely and cools down again it does not belong to the metamorphic rocks anymore, but to the magmatic rocks.
-This because only the chemical composition resemble
+This because only the chemical composition resembles the original rock

+The minerals of metamorphic rock experience during their metamorphose often a high and directed pressure.
+This results in layered structures.
+Common examples are:
+- Slate: a fine-grained rock, developed from clay, with a strong cleavage preference in one direction (low-graded metamorphose)
+- Phyllite: Slightly coarser rock than slate with a silvery or greenish lustre.
+- Schist: A rather coarse-grained rock with parallel structures and clearly visible micas
+- Gneiss: Coarse grained with clearly visible parallel structures of micas and felspars, characterized by a coarse layering.
+High grade metamorphose